mozilla/ee-consultant-guidelines/docs/index.rst

 Welcome to Engagement Engineering's Consultant Guidelines
 =========================================================

-These guidelines are meant to ensure consultant's working for Engagement Engineering have clear instructions to follow when delivering code.
+These guidelines are meant to ensure consultants working for Engagement Engineering have clear instructions to follow when delivering code.
 Whenever possible these guidelines should be integrated into contracts and statements of work.

 Contents:

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    getting_started
    browser_support